-Screw the Rules, I Have Money!: Apparently, Saito is rich/powerful enough to clear Cobb of his murder charge with a single phone call.
-And then there was this priceless moment when the team is discussing how to be left alone with Fischer for ten hours during a flight...
+Screw the Rules, I Have Money!: Saito is rich/powerful enough to clear Cobb of his murder charge with a single phone call.
+Then there was this priceless moment when The Team is discussing how to be left alone with Fischer for ten hours during a flight...

 Arthur: But you'd have to buy out the entire cabin.
 And the first class flight crew.
 Saito: I bought the airline.
 [Everyone looks at him incredulously] Saito:[awkward]It seemed neater.

 Secret Test: Saito's test of skill, which the team (and Cobol) mistook for a job.
 In level 2, they succeed in getting the documents (though key info is blacked out), but fail in Saito's eyes because the deception was obvious (or so he thought at the time).
 In level 1, they fail because of the carpet mix-up, but succeeded in impressing Saito.